grpc/grpc-go/README.md

 This error means the connection the RPC is using was closed, and there are many possible reasons, including:
  1. mis-configured transport credentials, connection failed on handshaking
- 1. bytes disrupted on the connection, possibly by a proxy in between
+ 1. bytes disrupted, possibly by a proxy in between
+ 1. server shutdown

 It can be tricky to debug this because the error happens on the client side but the root cause of the connection being closed is on the server side.
-Turn on logging on __both client and server__, and see if there's any transport errors.
+Turn on logging on __both client and server__, and see if there are any transport errors.